zeahmed/NeuralASR/README.md

 ```
 $ python decode_wav.py config input.wav
 ```
+The `input.wav` will be downsampled based on the settings in the configuration file.

 ## To-Do

 - Add other audio featurization techniques in addition to MFCCs.
 - Run the benchmarks and highlight results on this page.
 - Make it deep learning platform independent i.e. include Caffe, CNTK, torch etc.
+- Add language model decoding.

 ## Contribution(s)
 Contributions are welcome on any area of the system.
 Please see to-do list above for any idea.